Listen to this episode of The Food Blogger Pro Podcast using the player above or check it out on Apple Podcasts or Spotify.

 Maybe there’s no internal links or what needs to be updated seasonally.
 Plus you can easily see the impact of your edits in the keyword dashboard for each post.
 Here’s a quick little testimonial from Laura and Sarah from Wander Cooks.
 They said, with GA4 becoming increasingly difficult to use, clarity has been a game changer for streamlining our data analytics and blog post performance process.
 That’s awesome.
 That’s why we built it, and it’s so fun to hear from users like Laura and Sarah.
 So as a listener of the Food Blogger Pro Podcast, you can sign up and get 50% off your first month of Clariti to set up your account.
 Simply go to Clariti, that’s C-L-A-R-I-T-I.com/food.
 That’s clarity.com/food.
 Thanks again to Clariti for sponsoring this episode.

 Emily Walker: Hi.
-Hello, this is Emily from the FU Blogger Pro team, and you are listening to the FU Blogger Pro podcast.
+Hello, this is Emily from the Food Blogger Pro team, and you are listening to the Food Blogger Pro podcast.
 This week on the podcast, we are welcoming back Jillian Leslie, who you may know from her podcast, the Blogger Genius podcast, and as the founder of Milo Tree.
 In this week’s podcast episode, Jillian explains everything you need to know about selling a product as a food creator.
 Bjork and Jillian discussed the strategy behind developing a product and the importance of leaning into problem solving for your audience.
 As recipe developers and food creators we’re always looking to solve problems for our readers, and developing a product to sell to your audience is a really great way to lean into exactly what problems you’re trying to solve and what value you provide to your audience.
 Julian also walks listeners through the more practical aspects of developing a product, including how to scale products and generate recurring revenue for your business and how to overcome perfectionism within your business.
 While this interview is primarily about developing and selling products, it’s also a really great interview about adapting to all of the changes in the food blogging space and how to think about your business to continue to be successful in the coming years.
 As always, if you enjoy this interview, we would love it if you could leave a review or share the episode with your audience.
 It makes a huge difference for our podcast.
 Without further ado, I’ll let Bjork take it away.

 Bjork Ostrom: Jillian, welcome to the podcast.